-All couples, whether married or dating, straight or gay, have to consciously take action to keep their relationship strong in order for it to be successful for the long haul.
+All couples, whether married or dating, straight or gay, should consciously take action to keep their relationship strong and healthy for the long haul.

-One great way to do this is to read books for couples that offer concrete steps to maintain and enhance the love, trust, respect, and intimacy between you.
+One valuable way to do this is by reading books for couples or marriage books offering concrete steps to enhance the love, trust, respect, and intimacy between you.

-It's best if you and your partner read these books together, but even if one partner doesn't participate, the other can share and model some of the positive skills he or she is learning.
+It’s best if you and your partner read these books together as a couple, but even if one partner doesn’t participate, the other can share and model some of the positive relationship skills he or she is learning.

-This best-selling book has helped thousands of couples improve their relationships with their partners.
+This best-selling relationship help book has assisted thousands of couples to improve their relationships with their partners.

 Dr. Chapman gives insight into the five ways we prefer to show and receive love to reach deeper levels of intimacy in our relationships.

 By discovering your own love language and your partner’s, you can build understanding and better communication.